mitinsany/composer-ppa/README.md

-A PPA repository for Composer (Dependency Management for PHP.
+A PPA (unofficial) repository for Composer (Dependency Management for PHP.
 See https://getcomposer.org/).
 Contains only loader for binary file, without dependencies.

 # Usage